supersonicbyte/Publishmon/README.md

-We all love Publish [], but re-running the `publish run` in the terminal every time we make a change to our source files can become tiring.
+We all love [Publish](https://github.com/JohnSundell/Publish), but re-running the `publish run` in the terminal every time we make a change to our source files can become tiring.

 Pubishmon does that automatically for you!
 It watches for file changes inside your website's source files and re-runs `publish run` for you.